-"semi-detached dwelling" means a dwelling unit in a residential building consisting of two dwelling units having one shared vertical wall, but no other parts, attached;
+"semi-detached dwelling" means a dwelling unit in a residential building consisting of two dwelling units separated by vertical division each of which units has a separate entrance to grade;

 "single detached dwelling" means a residential building containing one dwelling unit and not attached to another structure.
-Where it is attached to another structure by footings or below grade walls only, it shall be considered a single detached dwelling for the purposes of this by-law; and
+Where it is attached to another structure by footings or below grade walls only, it shall be considered a single detached dwelling for the purposes of this By-law; and support services, such as meal preparation, grocery shopping, laundry, housing, nursing, respite care and attending services are provided at various levels; and includes but is not limited to retirement homes or lodges, group homes, dormitories, and hospices.